Divisional Round Roundtable Discussions: Bengals, overtime, rivalries

 Both the Bengals and 49ers faced their opposition during the regular season winning in all contests.

 What Joe Burrow was able to overcome in the Divisional Round should have Bengals fans excited, but there is reason for concern.
-Burrow was sacked nine times, and hit 13 times against the Titans.
-When given time, or able to scramble out of pressure, he was able to complete 28 of 37 passing attempts for 348 yards (75.7 completion %), and able to connect with Ja’Marr Chase on five of six targets for 109 yards.
+Burrow was sacked nine times and hit 13 times against the Titans.
+When given time, or scrambling under pressure, he was able to complete 28 of 37 passing attempts for 348 yards (75.7 completion %) and connect with Ja’Marr Chase on five of six targets for 109 yards.

 Ryan Tannehill was sloppy with the ball during the game.
 The Titans were able to amass 360 yards of total offense, but the three interceptions thrown cost Tennessee the game.

-Ja’Marr Chase is the guy, and a major part of why the Bengals were able to win in week 17.
-Eleven receptions for 266 yards and three touchdowns, if the connection is cliquing in the AFC Championship the Bengals have a chance.
+Ja’Marr Chase is the guy and a major part of why the Bengals were able to win in week 17 with eleven receptions for 266 yards and three touchdowns.
+If this connection is clicking in the AFC Championship, the Bengals have a chance.

 However, on the other side of the ball, the Kansas City offense may be too much to handle.
-For as much admiration LSU fans have for Burrow and Chase, this disdain for Eli Apple was felt allover Saints Twitter these past couple days.
-Apple, with no remorse, tweeted about “hating the Saints fanbase the most”, and this tweet below about the city and culture of New Orleans.
+For as much admiration LSU fans have for Burrow and Chase, the disdain for Eli Apple was felt all over Saints Twitter these past couple days.
+Apple, with no remorse, tweeted about “hating the Saints fanbase the most,” and this tweet below about the city and culture of New Orleans.

 New Orleans is the dirtiest smelliest city and has the worst food ever 😂 it’s that swine and crawfish thts killin yall brains— Eli Apple (@EliApple) January 24, 2022